Seasonal Sports Injuries

 Our team will provide you with the most effective sports injury care available, including advanced options like MLS laser therapy for those of you who need to get back in the game as quickly as possible.

-To schedule an appointment at one of our three convenient locations – McPherson, Lindsborg, or Hillsboro – just give us a call today at (620) 241-3313 or simply fill out our contact form online.
+To schedule an appointment at one of our three convenient locations – McPherson, Herington, or Hillsboro – just give us a call today at (620) 241-3313 or simply fill out our contact form online.